 We gutted down the current version of Lean Stack and built it back up — ruthlessly removing unneeded complexity.

-We ended up with just 2 boards:
+We ended up with just two boards:

-- Lean Canvas: Captures your long term vision
+- Lean Canvas: Captures your long-term vision

 - Experiments Board: Serves as your day-to-day tactical dashboard

 A big problem I’ve repeatedly encountered is that while the mechanics of running experiments is now better understood, crafting effective experiments that lead to breakthrough insights is still more art than science.